 Review summary: Canon 70D vs Nikon D3300

-Advantages of the Canon EOS 70D:
+Arguments in favor of the Canon EOS 70D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.